•

 Science Fiction

 I know I’m joining the debate on this one about 10 years too late, but the Han Shot First controversy has been a memeic stain on the Star Wars franchise since the 1997 Special Edition of Star Wars: Episode IV.
-Greedo, a bounty hunter working for Jabba the Hut, finds the fugitive Han Solo […]
+Greedo, a bounty hunter working for Jabba the Hut, finds the fugitive Han Solo in […]

 • 1 Comment